Complexity and Misspecification: Dynamic Environment and Long-Run Behavior

 We now isolate a class of environments in which increasing complexity aversion is welfare-improving: it raises the agent's long-run realized payoff under the true DGP, even though it makes the agent more conservative over time.
-The key is that the true DGP actually favors the safe arm, so eliminating safe–risky cycles prevents the agent from over-experimenting with the risky action.
+The key here is that the true DGP actually favors the safe arm, so eliminating safe–risky cycles prevents the agent from over-experimenting with the risky action.
 When the safe action is ex-post optimal but the $\bar{\mu}=0$ benchmark exhibits endogenous safe–risky cycles, sufficiently strong complexity aversion eliminates experimentation with the risky arm and raises long-run realized payoffs.
 In such environments, simplicity stabilizes behavior and prevents overreaction to temporarily favorable but weakly supported outcomes.
-Online Appendix \ref{sec:welfare} provides the details and a formal welfare comparison.
+Online Appendix \ref{sec:welfare} provides the details and a formal welfare comparison, and it also shows settings where complexity aversion alone can create welfare losses.